awsdocs/aws-greengrass-developer-guide/doc_source/image-classification-connector.md

   }
   ```

+  <a name="set-up-group-role"></a>For the group role requirement, you must configure the role to grant the required permissions and make sure the role has been added to the group\.
+For more information, see [Managing the Greengrass group role \(console\)](group-role.md#manage-group-role-console) or [Managing the Greengrass group role \(CLI\)](group-role.md#manage-group-role-cli)\.

   You can grant granular or conditional access to resources \(for example, by using a wildcard \* naming scheme\)\.
 If you change the target training job in the future, make sure to update the group role\.
-For more information, see [Adding and Removing IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the *IAM User Guide*\.
 + [AWS IoT Greengrass Machine Learning SDK](lambda-functions.md#lambda-sdks-ml) v1\.1\.0 is required to interact with this connector\.

 ------
 #### [ Version 1 ]
 + AWS IoT Greengrass Core Software v1\.7 or later\.
 + [Python](https://www.python.org/) version 2\.7 installed on the core device and added to the PATH environment variable\.
 + <a name="req-image-classification-framework"></a>Dependencies for the Apache MXNet framework installed on the core device\.
-For more information, see [Installing MXNet Dependencies on the AWS IoT Greengrass Core](#image-classification-connector-config)\.
+For more information, see [Installing MXNet dependencies on the AWS IoT Greengrass core](#image-classification-connector-config)\.
 + <a name="req-image-classification-resource"></a>An [ML resource](ml-inference.md#ml-resources) in the Greengrass group that references an Amazon SageMaker model source\.
 This model must be trained by the Amazon SageMaker image classification algorithm\.
-For more information, see [Image Classification Algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/image-classification.html) in the *Amazon SageMaker Developer Guide*\.
+For more information, see [Image classification algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/image-classification.html) in the *Amazon SageMaker Developer Guide*\.
-+ <a name="req-image-classification-policy"></a>An IAM policy added to the Greengrass [group role](group-role.md) that allows the `sagemaker:DescribeTrainingJob` action on the target training job, as shown in the following example\.
++ <a name="req-image-classification-policy"></a>The [Greengrass group role](group-role.md) configured to allow the `sagemaker:DescribeTrainingJob` action on the target training job, as shown in the following example IAM policy\.

   ```
   {